ultimatile/Cytnx/docs/source/guide/common.rst

 Common APIs
 =============

-The central objects that store data in Cytnx such as **Storage**, **Tensor** and **UniTensor** share very similar member functions and attributes, in this seciton we summerize these APIs and the hyperlink to the correspnding guide page for convenience.
+The central objects that store data in Cytnx such as **Storage**, **Tensor** and **UniTensor** share very similar member functions and attributes, in this section we summerize these APIs and the hyperlink to the corresponding guide page for convenience.

 Data type